pizza/MaterialTabs/README.md

 *For a working implementation of this project see the `sample/` folder.*

-  1. So far you need to include the library as local library project.
-(I am trying to contact the original library author to update the already exisitng maven artifact.
-If he doesn't merge this PR and push to maven soon, I will push this verison of the library to maven myself, so you can use it from your maven dependencies asap.)
+  1. Include the following dependency to your gradle file.

+        '''groovy
+            compile 'com.jpardogo.materialtabstrip:library:1.0.0'
+        '''

+     Or add the library as a project.
+I tried to send a pull request, but looks like the original developer doesn't maintain it anymore.

   2. Include the PagerSlidingTabStrip widget in your layout.
 This should usually be placed above the `ViewPager` it represents.